kubesail/apps/.github/ISSUE_TEMPLATE/new-template-request.md

 ---
-name: New Template Request
+name: New App Request
-about: Select this for requesting a new KubeSail template
+about: Use this for requesting a new KubeSail app template
 title: "[NEW REQUEST]"
 labels: ''
 assignees: ''